Title: | Minimalist Async Evaluation Framework for R |

 x

-, and is the user-interruptible counterpart to
+, and is equivalent to collect_mirai(x)

 .